dattaz/youtubetomusichtml/README.md

 You will also need ffmpeg or avconf (and eventually libav-tools)

-After you can copy your build/ to a apache web server when you can have your music from youtube video everywhere in mp3
+After you can copy your build/ folder (or build/[what you have extract folder]/ )to a apache web server when you can have your music from youtube video everywhere in mp3